hadley/reshape/README.md

- * is considerably faster and more memory efficient thanks to a much better underlying algorithm that uses the power and speed of subsetting to the fullest extent
+ * is considerably faster and more memory efficient thanks to a much better underlying algorithm that uses the power and speed of subsetting to the fullest extent, in most cases only making a single copy of the data

- * only provides two functions: melt and cast
+ * splits cast in two functions: dcast (to produce data frames) and acast (to produce vectors/matrices/arrays)

  * drops support for the | cast operator (because this is what plyr is for)